African immigration to Europe: Migration flows

 Since the 1960s, the main source countries of migration from Africa to Europe have been Morocco, Algeria, Tunisia and to a lesser extent, Egypt.
 This has resulted in large diasporas with origins in these countries by the end of the 20th century.
 In the period following the 1973 oil crisis, immigration controls in European states were tightened.
 The effect of this was not to reduce migration from North Africa but rather to encourage permanent settlement of previously temporary migrants and associated family migration.
 Much of this migration was from the Maghreb to France, the Netherlands, Belgium and Germany.
 From the second half of the 1980s, the destination countries for migrants from the Maghreb broadened to include Spain and Italy, as a result of increased demand for low-skilled labour in those countries.

-Spain and Italy imposed visa requirements on migrants from the Maghreb in the early 1990s, and the result was an increase in illegal migration across the Mediterranean.
-Since 2000, the source countries of this illegal migration have grown to include sub-Saharan African states.
+Spain and Italy imposed visa requirements on migrants from the Maghreb in the early 1990s, and the result was an increase in irregular migration across the Mediterranean.
+Since 2000, the source countries of this irregular migration have grown to include sub-Saharan African states.

 During 2000–2005, an estimated 440,000 people per year emigrated from Africa, most of them to Europe.
 According to Hein de Haas, the director of the International Migration Institute at the University of Oxford, public discourse on African migration to Europe portrays the phenomenon as an "exodus", largely composed of illegal migrants, driven by conflict and poverty.
 He criticises this portrayal, arguing that the illegal migrants are often well educated and able to afford the considerable cost of the journey to Europe.
 Migration from Africa to Europe, he argues, "is fuelled by a structural demand for cheap migrant labour in informal sectors".
 Most migrate on their own initiative, rather than being the victims of traffickers.
 Furthermore, he argues that whereas the media and popular perceptions see irregular migrants as mostly arriving by sea, most actually arrive on tourist visas or with false documentation, or enter via the Spanish enclaves, Ceuta and Melilla.
 He states that "the majority of irregular African migrants enter Europe legally and subsequently overstay their visas".
 Similarly, migration expert Stephen Castles argues that "Despite the media hysteria on the growth of African migration to Europe, actual numbers seem quite small – although there is a surprising lack of precision in the data".

 According to the Organisation for Economic Co-operation and Development (OECD), migration from African countries to more developed states is small in comparison to overall migration worldwide.
 The BBC reported in 2007 that the International Organization for Migration estimates that around 4.6 million African migrants live in Europe, but that the Migration Policy Institute estimates that between 7 and 8 million illegal migrants from Africa live in the EU.